microsoft/WebTemplateStudio/docs/application-architecture.md

     receives the email.

     We receive all the commands from the extension in App.tsx and receive all the commands from the wizard in the controller.ts.
+You will find the documentation very helpful if you need more info on the WebView API.

 ## **Separating the UI from the Logic**: